Hindavi Swarajya: Interpretation

-The term Hindavi (or Hindawi, as also Hindui and Hindi) has been in use since the 14th century with the meaning of "Indian".
-Poet Amir Khusro listed various "Hindavi languages" in use in his time.
-These were distinguished from Persian, the court language in most Muslim states.
-Historian Irfan Habib states that, the term "Hindu" had acquired a religious sense by this time, and so, other terms such as Hindi, Hindustani and Hindavi began to be employed to mean "Indian", spanning all Indian people.
+Historian Irfan Habib states that the term "Hindu" had acquired a religious sense by this time (though not with the present day meaning) and so, other terms such as Hindi, Hindustani and Hindavi began to be employed to mean "Indian", spanning both Hindus and Muslims.
 According to Pagadi, Hindavi had the sense of "the sons of the soil" in this context.

 Swarajya (IAST: svarājya) is a Sanskrit term, whose meaning is "independent dominion or sovereignty" according to the Monier Williams dictionary.
 Pagadi notes that Shivaji had referred to his jagir in Pune as a rajya.
-He takes Swarajya to have meant a "homeland", and Hindavi Swarajya a "state of the sons of the soil".
+He takes Swarajya to have meant a "homeland" and Hindavi Swarajya a "state of the sons of the soil."